-Hermès Cuirs précieux joined the ZDHC (Zero Discharge of Hazardous Chemicals) initiative in August 2021.
+As the management of chemical products is a major issue for its activity, Hermès Cuirs Précieux Joined the ZDHC (Zero Discharge of Hazardous Chemicals) initiative in August 2021.
 The ZDHC Roadmap to Zero Programme aims to implement best practices in terms of the use of hazardous substances and the quality of wastewater discharges in tanneries.
-The implementation of the ZDHC protocol in the division's tanneries began in 2021 and will continue in 2022.
+The implementation of the ZDHC protocol in the division's tanneries began in 2021 and continued in 2022 with the support of an internal laboratory to ensure the safety of the leathers placed on the market and the quality of incoming products, in accordance with related regulations.

-Hermès has set up a third-party certification target for each of its purchasing sectors (around 60), which also includes aspects related to the use of chemical products (see 2.4.2).
+Hermès has set up a third-party certification target for each of its purchasing sectors (around 60), which also includes aspects related to the use of chemical products (see § 2.4.2).